Bharti Airtel restructures its corporate structure

-New Delhi, April 14 (IANS) Bharti Airtel on Wednesday announced a new corporate structure with focus on four verticals -- Digital, India, International and Infrastructure.
+New Delhi: Bharti Airtel on Wednesday announced a new corporate structure with focus on four verticals -- Digital, India, International and Infrastructure.

 The new structure envisages Airtel Digital Ltd folding into listed entity, Bharti Airtel.
 This will now house all of the digital assets spanning Wynk Music, Airtel X stream, Airtel Thanks, Mitra Payments platform used by a million retailers, Airtel Ads, Airtel IQ, Airtel Secure, Airtel Cloud and all future digital products and services, the company said in a statement.